-During the industrial revolution the natural science started to develop knowledge of electricity, energy sources and thermodynamics, and overall people gained a better position economically and a greater opportunity to education, at least in the cities.
+During the industrial revolution the natural science started to uncover knowledge of electricity, energy sources and thermodynamics, and overall people gained a better position economically and a greater opportunity to education, at least in the cities.
 All this made a technological revolution possible, characterized by electronics and the usage of electricity.
-The market broadened by free trade inbetween countries, which led to more advanced products and services developing and became available to the masses.
+The market broadened by free trade in between countries, which led to more advanced products and services being developed and becoming available to the masses.
 Continuous productions of cars begun, and the workers got increasingly specific task assignments and abilities, which later was named “the conveyor belt principle”.
 This principle would come to be used by organizations and businesses with a high level of specialization.
 This conveyor belt principle laid way for a high tempo of production and gave great economical profits compared to rivaling companies who did not apply the same methods.
 This tactic was founded on an authoritarian hierarchy with a firm management and lots of workers who performed predetermined tasks with no insight in the decisions made within the company, this proved to be very lucrative.
 It improved the standard of living which added to - among other things - more children being born.
 The increasing population was significant in many locations for decades to come.
 This meant more mouths to feed and more people to employ.
-Many thought that the technological revolution would mean that individuality would benefit, but to the surprise of many the opposite happened.
-The individual worth decreased and instead each persons worth was measured through the work they contributed along with the masses.
+Many believed that the technological revolution would mean that individuality would benefit, but to their surprise the opposite happened.
+The worth of an individual decreased and instead each person’s worth was measured through the work they contributed along with the masses.
 Special knowledge and abilities was valued in a way so that each work task nowadays was very specific, but this value was at the same time paradoxical since no work task really required a special competence and therefore could be performed by anyone.

 It didn’t take long before this new regard of trade and result started to affect how society viewed politics and public governance, also within other areas than production, and in the end of the 22nd century the thought of individuals as a concept was lost.
 Many professions that previously meant having a broad knowledge within said trait was now more segregated within each organization, for example a mechanic no longer had any basic knowledge of machinery, but was specialized to only handling one specific part of one machine.
 This meant that general occupational titles like “mechanic” or “carpenter” was viewed as old fashioned and unspecific, while titles like “scuttle-mechanic” or “threshold-fitter” was considered more appropriate.